Site Of A D.C. Chinese Restaurant Has A Dark Past

 SILVERMAN: Mike Jones of Annapolis, Zoe Reeves of Tucson and Elaine Smart of Clinton, Maryland, shrug off the way this restaurant ignores the marketing possibilities of a major motion picture, one playing just around the corner, in fact, at a multiplex.

-Mr. ALEJANDRO AVILES(ph): You're saying that if I eat eggrolls here, I can also enjoy the historic site and watch the movie and have a full-circle experience.
+ALEJANDRO AVILES: You're saying that if I eat eggrolls here, I can also enjoy the historic site and watch the movie and have a full-circle experience.

 NORRIS: You are listening to ALL THINGS CONSIDERED from NPR News.